kosiakk/rippledoc/doc/faq.md

   * is easy to install on GNU/Linux

+**"Bah, I use github; why not just let users read the docs there, since github automatically renders .md files as html?"**

+Mainly because:

+  * Pandoc supports a number of very useful extensions which github's markdown processor does not (see previous FAQ item).
+  * Rippledoc provides excellent navigation links, and lets you order your docs as well.
+  * With Rippledoc you can customize styling.

 **"Why does Rippledoc process all md files every time I run it?"**

 Because the links in the nav pane and the toc's contain document